MESSAGE

 4. HOW CAN I LOOK TO JESUS?

-To look to Jesus, I have to open the Bible and see the “photographs”/stories in which Jesus healed, multiplied, performed miracles, etc.
+Jesus is not on Earth in human/physical form.
+To look at Jesus, I have to open the Bible and see the “photographs”/stories in which Jesus healed, multiplied, performed miracles, etc.

 Update yourself with everything that is happening in the Maná world